rccordell/f20idh/index.md

 ## Acknowledgments

-This version of "Intro to DH" In developing this course I learned from many people, but I particularly thank [Miriam Posner](https://miriamposner.com/), [Whitney Trettien](http://whitneyannetrettien.com/), and [Scott Weingart](https://scottbot.net/) for graduate syllabi from which I drew particular inspiration.
+This version of "Intro to DH" In developing this course I learned from many people, but I particularly thank [Miriam Posner](https://miriamposner.com/), [Whitney Trettien](http://whitneyannetrettien.com/), and [Scott Weingart](https://scottbot.net/) for graduate syllabi from which I drew particular inspiration, and to [Katherine D. Harris](https://triproftri.wordpress.com/) for social media recommendations that shaped the early weeks of the schedule.